DanielDaCosta/rdbms-data-modeling/README.md

 ## Details

-The data insertion is done using three different approaches from `psycopg2` library:
+The data insertion is done using three different methods from `psycopg2` library:

 - copy_from
 - execute(simple insertition statement)